Functoriality for supercuspidal L-packets: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:supercuspidalRelations}, we start by giving a summary of the construction of supercuspidal representations from tame $F$-non-singular elliptic pairs (Section~\ref{sec:summaryKaletha}), after which we move on to proving Theorem~\ref{th:fullTheorem}, which describes the decomposition of $\pi_{(\ST,\thetaT)}\circ\eta$ given the tame $F$-non-singular elliptic pair $(\ST,\thetaT)$ (Section~\ref{sec:MainTheorem}).
+In Section~\ref{sec:supercuspidalRelations}, we start by giving a summary of the construction of supercuspidal representations from tame $F$-non-singular elliptic pairs $(\ST,\thetaT)$ (Section~\ref{sec:summaryKaletha}).
+We then move on to proving Theorem~\ref{th:fullTheorem}, which describes the decomposition of $\pi_{(\ST,\thetaT)}\circ\eta$ (Section~\ref{sec:MainTheorem}).
 In Section~\ref{sec:packetRelations}, we provide a summary of the construction of the supercuspidal $L$-packets (Section~\ref{sec:constructPackets}).
 We then establish the relationship between the supercuspidal $L$-packet data associated to $\param$ and $\paramT$ (Section~\ref{sec:packetData}) and end with the proof of Theorem~\ref{th:desideratum} (Section~\ref{sec:proofDesideratum}).
+In Section \ref{sec:specializeReg}, we start by describing the regular supercuspidal $L$-parameters and their corresponding $L$-packet structure, as well as a discussion on when one might expect both parameters $\param$ and $\paramT$ to be regular (Section \ref{sec:regularParams}).
+We then proceed to reparameterizing the $L$-packets in terms of characters of their corresponding component groups and proving Theorem \ref{th:Solleveld} (Section \ref{sec:SolleveldConj}).

 We close this introduction with a list of notation.
-Given the nonarchimedean local field $F$ of characteristic zero, we denote by $\mathcal{O}_F$ its ring of integers, $\p_F$ the unique maximal ideal of $\mathcal{O}_F$ and $\res$ its residue field of prime characteristic $p$.
+Given the nonarchimedean local field $F$, we denote by $\mathcal{O}_F$ its ring of integers, $\p_F$ the unique maximal ideal of $\mathcal{O}_F$ and $\res$ its residue field of prime characteristic $p$.
 Let $F^\un$ be a maximal unramified extension of $F$.
 The residue field of $F^\un$ is an algebraic closure of $\res$, so we denote it by $\resun$.
-Let $\Gamma$ denote the absolute Galois groups of $F$, $\Gal(\overline{F}/F)$.
+The Galois group $\Gal(F^\un/F)$ is canonically isomorphic to $\Gal(\resun/\res)$, and we denote its generator by $\mathrm{Fr}$.
+Let $\Gamma = \Gal(F^{\mathrm{sep}}/F)$ denote the absolute Galois groups of $F$, where $F^{\mathrm{sep}}$ is a separable closure of $F$.
 We use the notation $I_F$ and $P_F$ for the inertia subgroup and wild inertia subgroup of the Weil group $W_F$, respectively.
 We also let $E$ denote the tamely ramified extension of $F$ over which $G$ splits.